Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Graduates are uniquely positioned for roles such as:

 • Intercultural Training: Developing and teaching training programs for mission agencies, businesses, or churches to help personnel navigate diverse cultural environments.
-Your worldview training makes you an expert in understanding and bridging ideological and cultural divides.

 Christian Education and Curricular Development